MurilooSZ/Murilo/content/authors/admin/_index.md

     url: https://multiversidade.pucpr.br/

 # Short bio (displayed in user profile at end of posts)
-bio: Engenheiro Agrícola e Ambiental | MBA em Agricultura Digital - Inteligência Artificial e Big Data
+bio: Agricultural and Environmental Engineer | MBA in Digital Agriculture - Artificial Intelligence and Big Data

 # Interests to show in About widget
 interests: